backporteverything/Backport-Everything/README.md

 ### License
 This pack’s original content is licensed under [CC BY-SA 4.0](https://creativecommons.org/licenses/by-sa/4.0/).

-**Note:** Vanilla Minecraft textures are © Mojang Studios and are not included under CC BY-SA 4.0.
+**Note:** Vanilla Minecraft assets are © Mojang Studios and are not included under CC BY-SA 4.0.

 ## Installing texture packs for versions 1.5.2 to Alpha v1.2.6
 Texture packs are natively supported for these versions, making installation relatively easy.